cosmoproject/cosmoproject.github.io/workshop.md

 ### Contact us

-Are interested in running a COSMO workshop in your city/insitution?
+Are interested in running a COSMO workshop in your city / institution?
 Or do you want information when and where the next COSMO workshop is happening?
 Contact us at: